Cellulose insulation: Vapor barrier

 Building codes in most American cities require a vapor barrier or retarder on the inside of an exterior wall in order to prevent moisture from the warm interior from condensing inside the wall and causing mold or rot.
 However, many building officials will waive the requirement when a good reason is provided.
 In March, 2008, the city of Portland, Oregon, granted a waiver of the requirement for a vapor barrier or retarder when using cellulose insulation.
 This appeal cited industry guidance that the combination of an exterior vapor retarder (as required by code) and an interior one could trap moisture in the wall, leading to damage.

 Recent studies have shown that even with a vapor retarder, excessive moisture can get into the wall by the movement of air around improperly sealed penetrations such as electrical outlets and can lights.
 A cellulose industry group argues that by filling the wall cavity completely, cellulose limits the flow of warm, humid air into the wall cavity and thus limits the amount of moisture accumulated to an amount that cellulose can manage without harm.
 In addition, cellulose acts to distribute moisture throughout the cavity, preventing the buildup of moisture in one area and helping to dry the moisture more quickly.

 Disadvantages

-The R-value of 3.6 to 3.8 per inch is good but not the best.
-Material cost per R-value is good but labor cost goes up because it takes more material and time to install than fiberglass insulation at the same R-Value.